minerofthesoal/X-sharp-plus/README.md

 ## Acknowledgments

-X# is built with passion for game development and AI.
-Special thanks to the open-source community for the tools and libraries that make this possible.
+X# is built with Claude
 **Happy forging!**